 Samples are submitted to the laboratory by the country’s competent national authorities for testing.
 Samples are submitted in their raw form, therefore certain manipulations have to take place in order to prepare the sample for analysis.
 This involves the preparation and extraction of the analyte from the laboratory sample.

 The procedures for sample preparation and extraction are important in obtaining reliable results regarding the presence of LMOs in a sample.
-Therefore, proper procedures have to be followed in order to ensure that the sample obtained is homogeneous and representative of the original sample.
+Therefore, appropriate procedures have to be followed in order to ensure that the sample obtained is homogeneous and representative of the original sample.

 Sample Management

 Laboratories that are involved in the detection and identification of LMOs need to have procedures in place for sample management, including the steps to follow for submission, receipt, labelling, storage, laboratory sample preparation and destruction, including an outline of the procedures for documenting each step.
+Suitable standards for these procedures can be found in ISO 17025.

 Such procedures provide for traceable records to ensure the preservation of the samples’ integrity and minimising contamination.
 Below is a description of several steps to consider for sample management.